johan-st/go-image-server/README.md

 # thoughts
 - if used as a cdn a simple rsync could keep all cahces in sync and restore cache from master or other source on boot.
 Possibly even clone cache from all peers.
 - set default return per image?
+- should be able to use aritrary folders for images (linked by cache)